At a Glance

 In addition to our core curriculum, all students K-8 take classes in art, music, technology, Spanish, physical education, library, and life skills.

 SCDS Wildcats play organized athletics at all grade levels.
-Students participate in leagues with offerings in soccer, cross-country, basketball, volleyball, ultimate Frisbee, and tennis.
+Students participate in leagues with offerings in soccer, cross-country, basketball, volleyball, Ultimate, and tennis.

 Grades K-3: $24,700